taiki-e/cargo-llvm-cov/README.md

 ## Related Projects

 - [coverage-helper]: Helper for [#123].
+- [cargo-config2]: Library to load and resolve Cargo configuration. cargo-llvm-cov uses this library.
 - [cargo-hack]: Cargo subcommand to provide various options useful for testing and continuous integration.
 - [cargo-minimal-versions]: Cargo subcommand for proper use of `-Z minimal-versions`.